mendix/docs/content/howto/front-end/use-navigation-layouts.md

 ---
-title: "Working with Navigation Layouts"
+title: "Use Navigation Layouts"
 category: "Front-End"
 menu_order: 12
 description: "This guide will teach you to use navigation layouts."
-tags: "Atlas UI", "User Experience", "Navigation", "Responsive Design", "Sidebar";
+tags: ["Atlas UI", "User Experience", "Navigation", "Responsive Design", "Sidebar"]
 ---

 ## 1 Introduction